fluidware/fluidsurveys-docs/chapters/Publish/deployment.rst

 	* - Section
 	  - Description
 	* - 1.
 Name
-	  - The name is simply a label for indentification purposes when viewing your list of popups.
+	  - The name is simply a label for identification purposes when viewing your list of popups.
 The user who views the popup will not see this label.
 	* - 2.
 Identifier
 	  - This value will be used to set the cookie preventing the popup from being shown twice.
 You may leave this blank to use a unique identifier, or set it to a custom value.
 If you use a custom value, all popups sharing this value will check for this value before being displayed.
-This allows you to have mulitple popups on multiple pages but only present the user with one.
+This allows you to have multiple popups on multiple pages but only present the user with one.
 	* - 3.
 Enabled
 	  - Allows you to quickly enable or disable this popup.
 This way you can leave the code for the popup on your website, but if you disable the popup here, it will not appear to any visitors.
 	* - 4.
 Pop Over
 	  - Force this popup to stay in the foreground.
 By default (disabled) the script will attempt to put the displayed survey in the background if the browser allows it.
 Checking this will attempt to show the window the survey appears in above the current window
 	* - 5.
 Use Standby Page
 	  - If this option is enabled, when the user accepts the survey offer, the window popping up in the background will show the standby page first.
-The standby page will display the message set on the messages tab and contain a link to the survey, but encoureages the user to finish browsing.
+The standby page will display the message set on the messages tab and contain a link to the survey, but encourages the user to finish browsing.
 When the user leaves the domain, the standby page automatically redirects to the survey.
-However, to use this successfully, the standby page must be hosted on your server.
 	* - 6.
 Display Effect
 	  - Select an effect to use when displaying t he popup.
 	* - 7.
 Language
-	  - Determins which language the survey will be displayed in if your survey uses mulitple languages.
-Since we are unable to detect which langauge your user would prefer, you will nee dto create multiple popups, or duplicate an existing one and place the code for the correct langauge on the corresponding page of your site.
-The user may still change the survey language once they vist the survey, reglardess of which langauge it was started in.
+	  - Determines which language the survey will be displayed in if your survey uses multiple languages.
+Since we are unable to detect which language your user would prefer, you will need to create multiple popups, or duplicate an existing one and place the code for the correct language on the corresponding page of your site.
+The user may still change the survey language once they visit the survey, regardless of which language it was started in.
 	* - 8.
 Percentage
 	  - Percentage value between 0 and 100%.
 Your popups will only be shown to this percentage of people.
 If you set this value to 10%, abolut 1 in 10 people will see your popups.
 You may use floating point values such as 0.5% for 1 in 200.
 For frequency, every X visitor will be shown your popup, while with percentage, each visitor has an X% chance of being shown your popup.
 	* - 9.
 Frequency
-	  - Dispaly your popup to every x vistior.
+	  - Display your popup to every x vistior.
 If this value is set to 5, every 5th visitor will see your popup.
-5, 10, 20, etc. This is checked before the percetnage value, so if you have frequency set to 5, and percentage set to 25%, every 5th visitor has a 25% chance of seeing your popup.
+5, 10, 20, etc. This is checked before the percentage value, so if you have frequency set to 5, and percentage set to 25%, every 5th visitor has a 25% chance of seeing your popup.
 For percentage, every visitor has X% chance of being shown your popup, where with frequency every X visitor is guaranteed to see the popup.
 	* - 10.
 Delay
 	  - Delay (in seconds) before the popup will appear to a visitor on your page
 	* - 11.
 Postpone Length